graker/oc-photoalbums-plugin/README.md

 ### Albums list

 Use this component to output all albums (pagination is supported).
 For each album you can output title, image thumb and photos count.
+Image thumb is generated from selected front photo which you can set on album's edit page in the photos list (check the photo, click "Set as front" button).
+If no photo is selected is front, the latest uploaded photo will be used for thumb.

 ### Random Photos